-What you need to promote and understand the value of a quality preschool program.
+What you need to understand about a quality preschool program.

-First, the big question, “Why should you support preschool in the first place?”
-You didn’t need it, maybe your kids didn’t need it.
-So, you may be asking,
+First, the big question, “Why should you consider preschool in the first place?”
+You didn’t need it, maybe your kids don’t need it.

 “Is preschool really necessary?”

 In reality, each family structure and parenting style is different and each opportunity for children is different in the home setting.
 There are many families that could provide the environment preschool age children need to develop to their full potential.
 But it takes dedication and time and a large variety of materials that foster and encourage exploration, creativity and learning.
 Many families may have the desire and motivation, but lack the time and resources.

 Naturally, each family has to decide for themselves if they need preschool for their child, but here are some things for you to consider.

 I hope you will agree that preschool programs are generally needed and worth considering.